hrdlickajan/Data-Wrangling-with-MongoDB/README.md

 python3 get_locations.py
 ```
 #### 3. visualize_restaurants.py
-- Load every record from Atlas
+- Loads every record from Atlas
 - If the record has coordinates, visualize it in a map using Folio
-- Cluster map markers that are near eachother
+- Clusters map markers that are near eachother

 ```
 python visualize_restaurants.py